 When the submit button is pressed, all the data is checked once again before being stored away to ensure that bad data does not get into the tracking database.
 Then the user is presented with the data entry screen, just as they submitted it, so they know what they submitted and can then use the previously entered data as the basis for more data entry.

 This is especially useful, for example, when entering a sequence of similar containers of a product into inventory where the use of Magic Forms minimizes the amount of manual data entry needed.
 Magic Forms are also set up so that the data entry into any field can be performed using a barcode scanner.
 They also encompass the ability to gather weights from weighing scales and to print out barcode labels, in user specified formats, on-demand on bench top or mobile barcode label printers.

-The data to be collected and the error checking is based upon rules and parameters that can be setup in the BellHawk knowledge base by the client's BellHawk systems administrator.
-This enables BellHawk to be configured to meet a wide range of user requirements without customization.
-Where needed, however, the KnarrTek team can add custom rules and algorithms to meet special requirements for error checking and mistake prevention.
+The data to be collected and the error checking is based upon rules and parameters setup in the tracking system knowledge base.
+This enables the data entry screens to be configured to meet a wide range of user requirements without customization.

 Also clients can specify rules about when to collect additional data and how to check its validity.
 This further reduces the need for any customization of the software to collect specific data.